G-Research/ahocorasick_rs/README.md

 ['hello', 'world', 'hello']
 ```

-## Additional configuration
+## Additional configuration <a name="configuration"></a>

 ### Match kind

-There three ways you can configure matching in cases where multiple patterns overlap.
+There are three ways you can configure matching in cases where multiple patterns overlap.
-Assuming we have this starting point:
+Assume we have this starting point:

 ```python
 >>> from ahocorasick_rs import *